Sending Transactions

 The withAge()

 function allows you to specify the minimum age of the transaction inputs.
-This is necessary if you want to to use the tx.age
+This is necessary if you want to use the tx.age

 parameter passed into this function will be the value of tx.age